Can I Sue My Uber Driver if They Crash?

 Because, of course, there is small print.
 This policy ONLY kicks in under certain circumstances.

-However, if your driver has insurance or if they are not at fault then you need to deal directly with the insurance companies.
+However, if your driver has insurance or is not at fault, you need to deal directly with the insurance companies.

 If Your Driver is at Fault:

 If your driver is at fault is where it can get a little tricky.
 This is where you would need to either hire a lawyer or look into the laws on the books about what sort of recourse you have as a passenger.
 These laws and regulations can vary wildly from state to state.

 So, if you were in an accident while on holiday in New York or living it up in Vegas, you need to do a little research on what actions you can take.
 Some states like California will let you sue Uber directly, but this isn't the case in most other states.

 This means you will need to wade through the insurance and at-fault laws in your state, which can be daunting under the best of circumstances.
 Add being injured with a heap of medical bills piling up, and it is downright herculean.

 Another area where this gets tricky is with the driver's insurance itself.
 While some companies have started to expand their policies to cover ridesharing, many still don't extend policies to cover commercial driving.
 And even though Uber does have a liability clause, it could take what feels like an eternity before you see any money.

 That means if your driver is at fault and doesn't have the right insurance, you could be in for a long and lengthy legal battle.
 It is important to know what you need and how to get your money.

 Hopefully, you had the smarts to take photos and get everyone's information.
 Also, if it was serious enough, and you are capable, call 911.
 Doing so will help you down the line, especially if you have to go to court and prove your case.